geekboxzone/mmallow_docs_source.android.com/src/tech/security/index.md

 issues, the Android team has a response process that enables the rapid mitigation of vulnerabilities to ensure that potential risk to all Android users is minimized.
-These cloud-supported responses can include updating the Android platform (over-the-air updates), removing applications from the Android Market, and removing applications from devices in the field.
+These cloud-supported responses can include updating the Android platform (over-the-air updates), removing applications from Google Play, and removing applications from devices in the field.

 ##Android Platform Security Architecture